haziq-khurshid/ExpensiveInstancesChecker/README.md

 Example of Parameters:
 ![image](https://user-images.githubusercontent.com/55794242/218304023-de7e4346-1cfc-438b-a823-c252f2f36d47.png)

+Note: For multiple accounts, more Secrets on SecretsManager can be created by updating this template and then multiple values can be passed in Profiles.

 ## Clean-up
 To remove the resources created by this CloudFormation template, simply delete the CloudFormation stack from the AWS Management Console.